-Check whether you are using a validated VPN device and operating system version.
-If the device is not a validated VPN device, you might have to contact the device manufacturer to see if there is a compatibility issue.
+Check whether you're using a validated VPN device and operating system version.
+If the device isn't a validated VPN device, you might have to contact the device manufacturer to see if there's a compatibility issue.

 Make sure that the VPN device is correctly configured.
 For more information, see Edit device configuration samples.